GalaxyAllie/GalaxyAllie/README.md

 I'm Allie (she/her or ze/zir) and I work on support things at GitHub.
 In my free time, I love making cute and glittery things, with lots of LEDs and 🧜‍♀️s and 🦄s!
 Currently, I'm working on learning Ruby as well as continuing my learning journey with microcontrollers.
 TI-RTOS is one of my next planned learning projects.

-I like mobile network and information security stuff as well, and in my spare time I'm also learning about IoT stuffs.
+I like mobile network and information security stuff as well, and in my spare time I'm also learning about IoT devices and systems.
+I'm also passionate about making technology work for all - as we move forward in technological progress, we need to be sure no one is left out.

 <!--
 **GalaxyAllie/GalaxyAllie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.